-The stance used in board sports such as snowboarding is slightly different than that used in sports such as skiing, because it is a countered position.
+The stance used in snowboarding is slightly different than that used in sports such as skiing, because it is a countered position.
 This means that the athlete's feet will point off to the side, while the body is countered so that the torso is pointing downhill.

 The athlete should start in a relaxed athletic stance, with the knees slightly bent and the feet approximately shoulder width apart.
-With the feet stationary, the athlete will then turn his orher shoulders slightly toward the front of the board (and toward the front foot).
+With the feet stationary, the athlete will then turn their shoulders slightly toward the front of the board (and toward the front foot).

 Your athlete can practice this position first on a flat surface, and then on the snowboard with no bindings.
-Finally, have your athlete put on his or her snowboard and assume the correct stance.
+Finally, have your athlete put on their snowboard and assume the correct stance.
 It is important to remind athletes that statues are too rigid to snowboard properly, and that they will constantly be moving while in their stance.